Proektsoftbg/Calcpad/README.md

 * powerful numerical methods for root and extremum finding, numerical integration and differentiation;
 * finite sum, product and iteration procedures;
 * modules, macros and string variables;
+* reading and writing data from/to text, CSV and Excel files;
 * program flow control with conditions and loops;
 * "titles" and 'text' comments in quotes;
 * support for Html and CSS in comments for rich formatting;
 * function plotting, images, tables, parametric SVG drawings, etc.;
 * automatic generation of Html forms for data input;
-* professional looking Html reports for viewing printing;
+* professional looking Html reports for viewing and printing;
 * export to Word (\*.docx) and PDF documents;
 * variable substitution and smart rounding of numbers;
 * output visibility control and content folding;